mehulagg/gitlab/doc/development/testing_guide/frontend_testing.md

 })
 ```

 The above test will create two snapshots, what's important is to decide which of the snapshots provide more value for the codebase safety i.e. if one of these snapshots changes, does that highlight a possible un-wanted break in the codebase?
-This can help catch unexpected changes if something in an underlying dependencies changes without our knowledge.
+This can help catch unexpected changes if something in an underlying dependency changes without our knowledge.

 ### Pros and Cons

 **Pros**

 - Speed up the creation of unit tests
-- Easy to keep up-to-date
+- Easy to maintain
 - Provides a good safety net to protect against accidental breakage of important HTML structures

 **Cons**